 Successful candidates will be graduates of accredited pharmacy programs and eligible for licensure to practice pharmacy in the state of Ohio.

-The residency begins on July 1 and ends two years later on June 30.
+The residency begins mid-June and ends approximately two years later on June 30.

 Preceptors, Residents & Alumni